 If trusted partnerships are the key to successful project delivery during challenging times, then how do you establish these with your vendors in order to face any situation which may occur over the coming months and years – whether due to COVID-19 or something else?

 Before our collective worlds were turned upside down in early March, a day in the life of a Gresham Technology Professional Services Consultant was relatively predictable.
-It was comprised of daily commutes or weekly flights to sit onsite with our customers to gather requirements, design and configure solutions, conduct training and co-deploy our Clareti solutions.
+It was comprised of daily commutes or weekly flights to sit onsite with our customers to gather requirements, design and configure solutions, conduct training and co-deploy our Clareti reconciliation and control solutions.
 Over hundreds of implementations, we’ve found that this degree of direct engagement ensures the quickest and most focused path to success.
 Remote implementation models can work well, but you just can’t replace the value of face-to-face collaboration and the commitment to a shared goal.
 And then, everything changed.

 Overnight, the routines that we – and our clients- know all too well were turned upside down.
 Being problem solvers by nature, we quickly mobilised with our customers and partners to establish or revalidate remote access to key systems.
 Face-to-face daily scrum meetings and weekly project governance meetings were now video conference sessions.
 Solution design collateral remained in the shared Gresham or customer systems we’d been using and collaborating on from the start of the project.
 System testing and end-user support continued via video conferencing sessions.
 What didn’t change was our drive to achieve our agreed delivery dates and deliver successful outcomes.
 Looking back, I’m thankful to say we didn’t miss a beat and all our active projects continued to progress largely uninterrupted.